 Hawaii Adoption Laws

-Adopting a child can be an amazing, joyous occasion for prospective parents, and a chance to celebrate an addition your family.
-The adoption process can also be complicated, both emotionally and legally.
+Adopting a child can be an amazing, joyous occasion for prospective parents, and a chance to celebrate an addition to your family.
+However, the adoption process can also be complicated -- both emotionally and legally.
 Each state has laws regarding who can adopt, who can be adopted, and how, and these laws can be hard to figure out.
-So here is a quick summary of adoption laws in Hawaii.

 State Adoption Laws